mobile-cloud-computing/HybridComputationalOffloading/README.md

-# HybridComputationalOffloading
+# Hybrid Computational Offloading

-Hybrid Computational Offloading
+This framework is used for conducting social-aware experiments about hybrid computational offloading.